JJ/granada-off/text/geekery.md

 >Once you are there, go to the next to last office on the right on the
 >corridor to your left, you might recognize the name of the person
->there, and if he is in, he will happily sign your copy of this book,
+>there, name plate scotch-taped to its holder, and if he is in, he
+>will happily sign your copy of this book,
->or your Kindle or other reading device.
+>or dab his thumb in your Kindle or other reading device.
 Appointment not necessary.

 To the right of the entrance door there is a vitrine with the history of computing as seen from the department.
 You can see there from